-A Safer Pre-Natal Diagnosis Using Free DNA in Maternal Blood (ZORAGEN)
+A Safer Pre-Natal Diagnosis Using Free DNA in Maternal Blood (IONA)

 |Official Title:||A Safer Pre-Natal Diagnosis Using Free DNA in Maternal Blood|

 - Validation of method of novel analysis for Aneuploidy [ Time Frame: 2013 Approx ]Analysis of maternal blood by a selective amplification of fetal DNA over maternal DNA within that sample.
 Patients to be followed up for 1 year.

-- Optimization of existing methods for maximising ffDNA [ Time Frame: July 2013 ] [ Designated as safety issue: No ]Use of novel methods either in conjugation with existing methods or as a substitute for steps in existing methodologies- currently undergoing laboratory development that could increase the titre of fetal DNA within a given sample.
+- Optimization of existing methods for maximising ffDNA [ Time Frame: up to July 2019 ]Use of novel methods either in conjugation with existing methods or as a substitute for steps in existing methodologies- currently undergoing laboratory development that could increase the titre of fetal DNA within a given sample.
 Patients will be followed up for 1 year.

 Biospecimen Retention: Samples With DNA

 Maternal peripheral blood samples taken in EDTA with that required for existing analysis.

 Approx 1ml of fluid from amniocentesis/chorionic villus sampling is taken additional.
 Patients will be followed up for 1 year after sample taken.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01472523